 They're Focused on Our Fishery

 Our Wicked Fish is not the only organization striving to revitalize New England's fishing industry.
 While we take an educational approach, there are other organizations who are tirelessly working within policy, market development, economics, and research.
-All of these organizations operate with vigor to ensure our fishermen's trade and skills sustain through this period of rapid industrialization.
+All of these organizations operate with vigor to ensure our fishermens’ livelihoods sustain through this period of rapid industrialization and climate change.
 Show your support and encourage these organizations by eating locally caught seafood!

 Not sure what "local seafood" really means?
 See our fish in season page to learn!